kubernetes/community/committee-code-of-conduct/charter.md

 everyone in the community equally.
 That said, the committee is oriented toward the protection of our community and takes that duty seriously.

+## Accountability

+All participants in the project at all levels, from one-time GitHub commenter to Steering Committee member, are accountable to the code of conduct and any actions the Code of Conduct Committee decides to take.

 ## Communication with the committee
 The committee maintains a private mailing list for reporting incidents, asking confidential questions, and internal committee communication: